 More details: We do collect email addresses as part of the logging in experience of WordPress and for our mailing address.
 The email addresses for the mailing list are used by a third-party site (at this time it is Mailchimp) only to facilitate the mailing of our newsletters.
 They are not used by Mailchimp in any other way.
 We may use the addresses to contact our blog followers or our mailing list from time to time for things other than the newsletter, but this is not ordinary or commonly done.

 Following the blog or signing up for the newsletter is always (or should be) a two-step process.
 An email is sent to the subscriber to verify that they have indeed signed up for the notifications.
 This is an opportunity to opt-out if you decide you’d rather not be included in mailings.
 At the end of every newsletter there is also a link to unsubscribe or opt out of the list.

-When you buy a product from the Nature Boutique, your email address is collected in order to send any digital products or the purchase receipt for your purchased items.
-I may contact previous buyers with new sales or products or information that I think might be of interest to them, but this isn’t frequent or regular.
+When you buy a product from the Wild Ozark Online Shop, your email address is collected in order to send any digital products or the purchase receipt for your purchased items.
+I may contact previous buyers with updated information pertaining to the item they purchased, if I think that information is necessary or will be of interest to them, but this isn’t frequent or regular.

 Our email and physical mailing lists are not for sale or trade and are not shared with any third party except for the facilitation of newsletters via Mailchimp.